The Joy of

 Do you have the concept?
 When curves are elastic, shifts in demand and supply cause only small changes in price, but when curves are inelastic, those same shifts cause much larger price changes.

 Apply this to oil markets.
-For many years members of the Organization of Petroleum Exporting Countries (OPEC) have controlled most of the world's oil market.4 In the early 1970's, partly reacting to political turmoil in the Mideast, OPEC oil ministers voted to deliberately cut production.
+For many years members of the Organization of Petroleum Exporting Countries (OPEC) controlled most of the world's oil market.4 In the early 1970's, partly reacting to political turmoil in the Mideast, OPEC oil ministers voted to deliberately cut production.
 As illustrated above, this shifted the supply curve for oil to the left and drove up prices.
 Because demand was inelastic, the price increase was significant.
 The higher prices OPEC countries received more than offset the lower sales and their oil revenues rose rapidly.
 In 1979 a bitter war between long-time enemies Iran and Iraq shut down more oil fields and caused additional price increases.

 Much weeping and gnashing of teeth in non-OPEC countries ensued and, in the wake of the media hysteria that followed, economists were thrust into the national limelight.
 How could this energy disaster be fixed?
 What should be done?
 Never very good at giving answers that people or politicians want to hear, most economists replied: "Don't do anything; just wait."